Scotty McBox - Packing expert sharing advice on how many boxes you need for moving

 Mistake #5: Waiting Until the Last Minute

 Packing always takes longer than you think.
-Start 2-4 weeks before your move:
+Start 2-4 weeks before your move and follow Rusty Allen's complete moving checklist for your full timeline from 8 weeks out to moving day:

 • Week 1: Seasonal items, storage, garage